 Vanguard is well known for its low-cost index funds.

 Any fund where fund managers follow predetermined guidelines for the holdings also qualifies.
 A non-index passively managed fund may hold a pre-defined section of an asset class—such as the smallest 25% of the market with the lowest price-to-book ratio.
-This makes them index funds with an active element, sometimes called enhanced index funds.
+That makes them index funds with an active element, sometimes called "enhanced index funds."

 Are Passively Managed Funds Worth It?

-A passively managed fund has lower carrying costs because there is no fund manager making decisions about where to invest the money.
+A passively managed fund has lower carrying costs, because there is no fund manager making decisions about where to invest the money.
 It will only perform as well as the underlying index or industry sector.
-In the second half of 2019, passively managed funds still prevailed in performance despite gains by actively managed funds.
-According to the Morningstar Active/Passive Barometer, 48% of active funds outperformed their passive peers, vs. 38% doing so in 2018.
+In 2020, passively managed funds still prevailed in performance despite gains by actively managed funds.
+According to the Morningstar Active/Passive Barometer, 42% of active funds outperformed their passive peers, vs. 49% doing so in 2019.